bluenote-1577/skani/README.md

 #./target/release/skani dist refs/e.coli-EC590.fasta refs/e.coli-K12.fasta
 ```

 Note: If you're on an ARM64 platform, you may need to build from the `no-simd` branch of skani.
+See the issue [here](https://github.com/bluenote-1577/skani/issues/6).

 #### Option 2: Pre-built linux statically compiled executable